 Automatically computes a linear model of the plant in your model.
 PID Tuner considers the plant to be the combination of all blocks between the PID controller output and input.
 Thus, the plant includes all blocks in the control loop, other than the controller itself.
 See What Plant Does PID Tuner See?.

 Automatically computes an initial PID design with a balance between performance and robustness.
 PID Tuner bases the initial design upon the open-loop frequency response of the linearized plant.
 See PID Tuning Algorithm.

-Provides tools to help you interactively refine the performance of the PID controller to meet your design requirements.
+Provides tools and response plots to help you interactively refine the performance of the PID controller to meet your design requirements.
 See Open PID Tuner.

 For examples of tuning one- and two-degree-of-freedom PID compensators, see: